 - MARCH 19 | In accordance with orders from Governor Wolf, The Clay Studio is now completely closed to the public.
 This includes EVERYONE: Staff, Residents, Associates, Work Exchange, Interns, Students, and public visitors.
 We recognize and acknowledge the inconvenience these changes may cause.
 However, these decisions have been made out of urgent concern for the health and well-being of our greater community.

 - MARCH 16 | In accordance with orders from Mayor Kenney, The Clay Studio is closing March 16th until further notice.
 In order to reduce the spread of the COVID-19 Coronoa virus, City of Philadelphia officials announced new restrictions on commercial activity, and a halt to all non-essential commercial business activities beginning Monday, March 16, at 5pm.
 A precise end date has not been determined.
 In response, entire Clay Studio staff is now working remotely.
-For the time being, all spring programs beginning April 1 will run as scheduled, though we are watching evolving conditions closely and will keep you posted if this changes.
 As a small nonprofit, we have asked everyone to be flexible and assist us as we continue to support our clay community of artists, teachers, students, and schoolchildren.
 In the event of class cancellations or student withdrawals, all students will be eligible for a credit for a future class.

 - Our primary modes of communication for updates are via email (email@example.com) and our website.
 You may also want to subscribe to our weekly e-newsletter here to to have all the latest news delivered to your inbox.